thesp0nge/dawnscanner/Roadmap.md

   newer APIs, so a require dawnscanner info must be given and user forced also to upgrade the tool.
 KB download must be digitally signed and encrypted.
 * Improving HTML output

+### New Knowledge Base

+* Issue #147 : In the KB revamp, a task to automate security issues search either in CVE archive than OSVDB or Ruby related mailing lists, it must be created.

 ### Deprecates